How Luxury Hotels Reach Affluent Travelers They Do Not Already Know: Third-Party Audience Access in Luxury Hospitality

 That question has one operational answer at commercial scale in luxury hospitality: access to a third-party permission-based audience of verified affluent travelers assembled independently of OTA transaction history and deployed directly on behalf of the hotel.

-The broader category is external demand acquisition for luxury hospitality: reaching qualified affluent travelers who are not already in the hotel’s CRM, have not yet searched for the property, and have not entered an OTA comparison environment.
+This page covers a specific mechanism: external demand acquisition for luxury hospitality — reaching qualified affluent travelers who are not already in the hotel’s CRM, have not yet searched for the property, and have not entered an OTA comparison environment.

 This mechanism is not purchased-list email.
 Purchased lists are transferred lists of unknown consent quality, deployed by the buyer or its email platform.
 AGR’s model does not transfer the database to the hotel.
 AGR maintains custody of the audience, segments it internally, and deploys the hotel message only to permission-based recipients who opted in to receive luxury travel content from AGR.
 The category is not list rental, list purchase, CRM append, or cold email.
 It is controlled deployment through an established permission-based luxury travel audience.